farrandi/dsci_563/lecture7_563.md

 - **Cosine**:
   - $d(x,y) = \frac{x \cdot y}{||x|| \cdot ||y||}$
-  - Collinear = 1, orthogonal = 0
+  - Collinear = 1, orthogonal = 0 (want a value close to 1)
   - It is the angle between the two vectors
+  - Rank (high to low): C, A, B
 - **Euclidean**:
   - $d(x,y) = \sqrt{\sum_{i=1}^n (x_i - y_i)^2}$
-  - It is the straight line distance between the two points
+  - It is the straight line distance between the two points (want smaller distance)
+  - Rank (high to low): B, C, A
 - **Dot Product**:
   - $d(x,y) = x \cdot y$
   - It is the projection of one vector onto the other
-  - If vectors are normalized, it is the same as cosine similarity
+  - If vectors are normalized, it is the same as cosine similarity (want larger value)
+  - Rank (high to low): A, B, C